thoree/BIAS.data/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of stat340 is to provide data and f8unctions for the NMBU course Stat 340.
+The goal of stat340 is to provide data and functions for the NMBU course Stat 340.

 ## Installation